DeltaVCode/cr-dotnet-401d2/Class36/Lab/README.md

 - Apply styling and layout using React Bootstrap Components
 - Match the provided mockup for the design
   - Use `react-bootstrap` components and theming
-  - Some interactivity notes:
-    - Each item in list should show the text of the item as well as the assignee
-    - When clicked, toggle the "complete" status of the item.
-    - Items should be styled differently when complete/incomplete making their status visually obvious

 ![TODO](todo.png)

-### Testing

-- Tests should assert all behavioral functionality

 ### Assignment Submission Instructions